THUlawtech/LegalAttack/README.md

 A ⇒ B, B ⇒ C ⊢ A ⇒ C

+The framework of J\&H can be seen in the following graph:

 As recognition that the minor premise varies for each domain, we have specifically annotated the minor premise knowledge attack in the legal field and proposed an attack method called "J&H-legal":

 ![attack_methods](image/attack_methods.png "Attack methods and details in different levels of J&H-legal.")